SaiNithesh/sap-community-developer-june-challenge-hana-multimodel/README.md

 This week's challenge is about processing [Words as Vectors](challenges/week2.md).

-Once you have completed the setup, please post the final screenshot as described in the Setup exercise on the SAP Community thread at: https://community.sap.com/t5/application-development-discussions/submissions-for-quot-sap-hana-cloud-multi-model-quot-developer-challenge/td-p/13728400
+Once you have completed notebooks, please post the final screenshot - as described at the end of the 2nd notebook - on the SAP Community thread at: https://community.sap.com/t5/application-development-discussions/submissions-for-quot-sap-hana-cloud-multi-model-quot-developer-challenge/td-p/13728400

 ### Week 3 (starts on 2024-06-19)

 This week's challenge is about processing [Image Embeddings](challenges/week3.md).

-Once you have completed the setup, please post the final screenshot as described in the Setup exercise on the SAP Community thread at: https://community.sap.com/t5/application-development-discussions/submissions-for-quot-sap-hana-cloud-multi-model-quot-developer-challenge/m-p/13736471
+Once you have completed notebooks, please post the final screenshot - as described at the end of the 2nd notebook - on the SAP Community thread at: https://community.sap.com/t5/application-development-discussions/submissions-for-quot-sap-hana-cloud-multi-model-quot-developer-challenge/m-p/13736471

 ### Week 4 (starts on 2024-06-26)

-Stay tuned...
+This week's challenge is about processing [Geospatial data and Graphs](challenges/week4.md).

+Once you have completed notebooks, please post the final screenshot - as described at the end of the 2nd notebook - on the SAP Community thread at: https://community.sap.com/t5/application-development-discussions/submissions-for-quot-sap-hana-cloud-multi-model-quot-developer-challenge/td-p/13743532

 ## Requirements

 * A database user in SAP HANA Cloud database.
-The user should have required roles.
+The user should have required roles as described in the [Setup](setup/setup.md).

 ## Download and Installation